tkn-tub/ns3-gym/src/lte/doc/source/lte-design.rst

 the one described in [Piro2011]_, with the following modifications.
 The model now includes the inter cell intereference calculation and the simulation of uplink traffic, including both packet transmission and CQI generation.

 CQI feedback
 ^^^^^^^^^^^^

 The generation of CQI feedback is done accordingly to what specified in [FFAPI]_.
-In detail, we considered the generation of periodic wideband CQI (i.e., a single value of channel state that is deemed representative of all RBs in use) and inband CQIs (i.e., a set of value representing the channel state for each RB).
+In detail, we considered the generation of periodic wideband CQI (i.e., a single value of channel state that is deemed representative of all RBs in use) and inband CQIs (i.e., a set of value representing the channel state for each RBG).

 Interference Model
 ^^^^^^^^^^^^^^^^^^